Fonta1n3/FullyNoded/Docs/Wallets.md

 - `blockheight`: `int`
     - Represents when the wallet was created so that wallets may automatically rescan the blockchain from that point.

-JSON was chosen as it is universal and widely used, the client side software can convert the QR code string to data then pass it directly to a JSON decoder, and from there parse it as a dictionary.
+`JSON` was chosen as it is universal, the client side software can convert the QR code string to data then pass it directly to a `JSON` decoder, and parse it as a dictionary.

 ```
 {